RATING: 4 Keys RESULT: Win REMAINING: 7:30

 You and your team of elite paleontologists have been called to an archaeological dig site by the famed Dr. Eleanor Harding.
 Deep in the Sahara Desert, she was working on uncovering new artifacts when she came across the skeletal remains of an unknown dinosaur species.
 However, a vicious sandstorm passed through the dig site, causing Dr. Harding and her team to evacuate.
 She was able to secure some of the bones for you before the skeleton became engulfed by the sand.
 Her last transmission that was received by your team indicates that the notorious Dr. Arthur Tillman, who unjustly steals the finds of others, overheard the coordinates of the dig site.
 Intelligence has informed you that he is on his way to the desert to beat you to this historic find.
 You have only one hour to enter Dr. Harding’s tent and unravel the clues to find the dinosaur bones she secured for you before the infamous Dr. Tillman arrives and steals the find of the century.

-It’s refreshing to find themes and stories that fall outside of the usual tropes of the escape room genre.
+It’s refreshing to find themes that fall outside of the usual tropes of the escape room genre.
 Although The Dig’s central theme revolves around archaeology, we don’t find ourselves escaping a pyramid or searching for some sort of priceless treasure.
 Instead, we are racing a competing scientist for the discovery of lifetime: the fossil of a new species of dinosaur!

 The story told also lends itself to why you’re doing these puzzles.
 Whereas most escape rooms struggle to justify their challenges, it is expressly stated that Dr. Harding has gone to extreme lengths to keep these bones safe from Dr. Tillman, and this is further evidenced by the encrypted clues she has left behind for you.